DrewDimas/olympic-data-pipeline/README.md

 - **Data Input:** Raw data from Google Cloud Storage (GCS), previously ingested from internet source.
 - **Action:** Hosts a separate Docker container equipped with Mage and Apache Spark to perform comprehensive data processing.
 This phase includes cleaning the raw data, transforming it into a structured format, and performing necessary aggregations and data enrichment tasks to prepare it for analytical queries and visualization.
-- **Data Output to:** Processed and structured data, optimized for analysis, is loaded into Google BigQuery for subsequent storage, further transformations, and analysis. ata Output to:** Processed data ready for loading into BigQuery for subsequent storage and analysis.
+- **Data Output to:** Processed and structured data, optimized for analysis, is loaded into Google BigQuery for subsequent storage, further transformations, and analysis.

 ## Google BigQuery (Data Analysis and Storage)